Using ATT&CK Evaluations

 These evaluations are not a competitive analysis.
 We show the detections we observed without providing a “winner.”
 Because there is no singular way for analyzing, ranking, or rating the solutions, we instead show how each vendor approaches threat defense within the context of ATT&CK.

-MITRE Engenuity’s evaluation methodology is publicly available, and the results are publicly released.
-MITRE will continue to evolve the ATT&CK Evaluation methodology and content to ensure a fair, transparent, and useful evaluation process.
+Our evaluation methodologies are publicly available, and the results are publicly released.
+We continue to evolve and extend our methodologies and content to ensure a fair, transparent, and useful evaluation process.

 This guide helps you understand how to use the evaluation results to assess security products and select an endpoint threat detection tool.
 In this guide, we address using ATT&CK Evaluations to inform two of the key questions: